 Purging my closet sparked ideas for how I could organize the clothes I wanted to keep.
 It also allowed me extra room to buy a few postpartum items, as well as fill the holes in my wardrobe.
 Which leads us to the next step…

 Is everything out of your closet and categorized?

 Great!
 Now you have the benefit of viewing the available space that you have.
-Begin to consider how you could better utilize the space in your closet and if your clothes could be stored in a different configuration than they were previously.
+Begin to brainstorm how you could better utilize the space in your closet and if your clothes could be stored in a different configuration than they were previously.
 Re-think the space and re-imagine what you would like it look like and how you would like it to function.

 Now is a good time to give your closet a refresh.
 Would you like to display your clothes differently to make it easier to get dressed and put outfits together?